How the Digital Landscape is Changing for Membership Organisations?

 Accessibility

 Websites need to be designed in such a way that they are accessible to all members, including those with disabilities.
-This includes providing alternative text for images, using clear and simple language, and ensuring that the website is easy to navigate using keyboard-only controls.
+This includes providing alternative text for images, using clear and simple language, and ensuring the website is easy to navigate using keyboard-only controls.

 Design for UX accessibility requires paying attention to the various checkpoints along the design process.